foxdonut/meiosis/docs/lessons/router-using.md

 Once we've created the router, we can use it to:

 - generate URLs without having to mess with string concatenation
-- generate routes to re-route programmatically via the application state
+- generate route objects to re-route programmatically via the application state
 - get the current route to render the corresponding page or perform any related tasks, such as loading data for the page
 - get the route parameters, from both path parameters and query parameters

+> In all of the following code, `router` refers to the router that we created with `createRouter` in
+> either Hash Mode or History Mode (see previous sections).

 ### Generating URLs

+To generate a URL, we use `router.toUrl` and pass the route identifier:

 ```js
 import { Page, router } from './router';